 Flummoxed, he thinks that’s the end of the matter but, leafing through another of his favourite investment publications, he reads about the Transfer of Assets Abroad provisions.
-Alarmed, he quickly rings up his new accountants who he’s certain hadn’t mentioned anything about them to him.
+Alarmed, he quickly rings up his new accountants who he’s certain hadn’t mentioned anything about these to him.

 That’s because, his advisers point out, they are personal tax anti-avoidance rules and we’ve only been talking to you about company issues.
 Read the engagement letter.
 However, to put his mind at rest, they provide a short, sharp, shocking summary.